samuelroiz/Predict_Credit_Risk/README.md

 The RandomForestClassifier Model() will have the same code except X_train and X_test will be replaced by X_train_scaled and X_test_scaled.
 After replacing the test and train values, the accuracy decreased from 0.6424925563589962 to 0.6339855380689069.
 The standardscaler did not improve the RandomForestClassifier.
 </p>

+## Contributing

+Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

+## Authors

+* **Samuel Roiz** - *Initial work* - [Samuel Roiz](https://github.com/samuelroiz)

+See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

+* LendingClub
+* USC Data Visualization
+* CSUN Mathematics